 UHS-I. This refers to something known as Ultra High-Speed Bus, which is the technology behind how the camera interfaces with the card.
 So far, there’s UHS-I (sometimes written, incorrectly, as UHS-1) and UHS-II.

 Recommendation: There’s no harm in using a card that’s rated with UHS-II, but it won’t give you any extra benefit in this camera.
 All else being equal, UHS-I works just fine in the D3400.

 U3.
 This is the speed class rating.
 U3 is designed to support 4K video recording at a sustained video capture rate of 30MB/s.
 The other video ratings you’ll see on cards are C10 (Class 10) and U1.

-Recommendation: Cards with a U3 rating are the safest bet, especially if you plan to record video, because they’re designed to handle a constant stream of data being written to the card.
+Recommendation: Cards with a U1 or U3 rating are the safest bet, especially if you plan to record video, because they’re designed to handle a constant stream of data being written to the card.
 If you’re solely doing still photos, U1 will work fine too.

-And while memory cards are remarkably resilient, just like any electronic product they can and do fail.
+And while memory cards are remarkably resilient, just like any electronic product, they can and do fail.
 So regular backups are very much recommended–here are some ideas.

 What If I Accidentally Delete the Photos on a Memory Card?

 It doesn’t necessarily mean you can’t recover them.
 There are apps available to help you try to recover deleted photos from a memory card.
 I’ve put together some recommendations here.